feateq/feateq.github.io/_posts/2025-04-09-post1-stress-tensor.md

 This equation represents the transformation of the stress tensor into the eigenbasis (principal basis).
 Conversely, transforming back to the standard coordinate basis:

-Eigenvector matrix [V] acts as a transformation matrix from eigenbasis to standard coordinate basis, while transpose[V] performs the reverse transformation.
+Eigenvector matrix V acts as a transformation matrix from eigenbasis to standard coordinate basis, while its transpose performs the reverse transformation.
 This eigenbasis transformation is a special case of the more general coordinate basis transformation.
 Mode superposition is an application of this same concept to multidimensional dynamic systems.

 ![blog_post_images](/post_imgs/post1_img16.jpg){:style="display:block; margin-left:auto; margin-right:auto"}